commercetools/sphere-node-product-csv-sync/README.md

-    state [options]        Allows to publish, unpublish or delete (all) products of your SPHERE.IO project. export [options]       Export your products from your SPHERE.IO project to CSV using. template [options]     Create a template for a product type of your SPHERE.IO project. groupvariants [options]  Allows you to group products with its variant in order to proceed with SPHERE.IOs CSV product format.
+    state [options]        Allows to publish, unpublish or delete (all) products of your SPHERE.IO project. export [options]       Export your products from your SPHERE.IO project to CSV using. template [options]     Create a template for a product type of your SPHERE.IO project.

   Options: